Pebble Time

-Pebble Time is a discontinued smartwatch developed by Pebble Technology and assembled by Foxlink, released on 14 May 2015.
-This is the first Pebble to introduce a color e-paper display, as well as a microphone, a new charging cable and a new Pebble Time-optimized operating system.
+Pebble Time is a smartwatch originally developed by Pebble Technology and assembled by Foxlink, released on 14 May 2015.
+Pebble Time was the first Pebble watch to introduce a color e-paper display, as well as a microphone, a new charging cable and a new Pebble Time-optimized operating system.

 In early 2015, Pebble announced the product, as well as its fundraising on Kickstarter.
-The watch received $1M in 49 minutes, breaking a current record, and was the most funded Kickstarter campaign from March 2015 to March 2022, reaching $20.4M all the way to its deadline, from over 78,741 backers.
+The watch received $1M in 49 minutes, breaking a current record, and was the most funded Kickstarter campaign from March 2015 to March 2022, raising $20.4M from over 78,741 backers.

 Pebble ceased operating in June 2018, with the technology sold to Fitbit.
+In 2025, Core Devices, a company led by original Pebble founder Eric Migicovsky, recovered the Pebble trademark and announced a successor to the Pebble Time, named Pebble Time 2.

 History

 Development

-After releasing the Pebble Smartwatch, Pebble CEO Eric Migicovsky announced the Pebble Time, the second generation smartwatch of Pebble.
+After releasing the Pebble smartwatch, Pebble CEO Eric Migicovsky announced the Pebble Time, the second generation smartwatch of Pebble.

 Funding

 The project was established on Kickstarter, a crowdsourcing website, and reached its goal ($500K) in 17 minutes, $1M in 49 minutes, $10.3M in 2 days, breaking another Kickstarter goal, and finally earning $20.4M by its deadline on 3 March 2015, making it the most funded Kickstarter project to date.

 Until March 2022, the Pebble Time Smartwatch was officially the most successful campaign on Kickstarter, with almost 80,000 backers pledging $20 million.